Le lien vers cette page a été envoyé avec succès aux destinataires.

 You owned a division

-You may live in the dwelling for 1 year after death unless the deceased has deprived you of this right in a will.
+You can live in the dwelling for 1 year after death unless the deceased has deprived you of this right in a will.

 You can also benefit from preferential allocation housing in any of the following cases: